-Ford hails 'world's best' Sexton before meeting
+Ford hails 'world's best' Sexton before Cup match

 |Coverage: Live commentary on BBC Radio 5 Live Sports Extra and online with live text commentary

-Leicester Tigers fly-half George Ford says Johnny Sexton is "one of the best 10s in the world" as the pair prepare to face off in their teams' Heineken Champions Cup quarter-final.
+Leinster's Johnny Sexton is "one of the best 10s in the world", says Leicester Tigers fly-half George Ford as the pair prepare to face off in the Heineken Champions Cup quarter-final.

 "We have ultimate respect for a player like him, he makes them tick, he is their fulcrum," George told BBC Sport.